Tomato Burrata Salad

 Instructions

-- Make the marinade.
-Finely mince the garlic cloves, red onion, parsley and basil.
-When you think you’ve chopped it small enough, keep going.
-Then, add all the marinade ingredients into a large serving bowl.
+- Then, add the red wine vinegar, olive oil, chopped veggies and herbs into a large serving bowl.
 Add the cut cherry tomatoes and toss to combine.
-Refrigerate and marinate for at least 30 minutes, but the longer, the better.3 Tablespoon red wine vinegar, 3 Tablespoon olive oil, 1/2 small red onion, 2 garlic cloves, 2-3 stems of parsley, 1/2 cup fresh basil, 16 ounces cherry tomatoes
+Refrigerate and marinate for at least 30 minutes, but the longer, the better.3 Tablespoon red wine vinegar, 3 Tablespoon olive oil

 - Once the tomatoes have marinated and released some of its juices, place the fresh burrata balls into the center of the serving bowl, surrounding the tomatoes and marinade.
 I like to rip a few burrata balls on the sides for aesthetic taste.3-4 large burrata balls, about 16 ounces each ball